 Vol. 40 Associate Editor

-The concept of the crime of genocide was developed following World War II by law professor Raphael Lemkin, a Polish Jew who had fled to the United States during the Holocaust.
+The concept of the crime of genocide was developed following World War II by law professor Raphael Lemkin, who fled to the United States during the Holocaust.
 Following World War II and the atrocities of the Holocaust, the German government has paid out more than $50 billion in the form of reparations to the State of Israel and indemnification to Holocaust survivors.
 The German Finance Ministry estimates that it will pay out almost $20 billion more by the year 2030, when according to government calculations the last survivors will have died.

 The Herero people filed suit in the United States in 2001 against the German government.
 Germany then rejected to accept the service of the action under Art.
 13 of the Hague Convention on the Service of Judicial and extrajudicial Documents in Civil or Commercial Matters claiming sovereign State immunity.
 However, since this initial claim Germany and Namibia have begun negotiations regarding reconciliation.
 In July 2015, the Bundestag, German’s federal parliament, officially referred to the colonial ear crimes as a “genocide;” however, the government has repeatedly denied calls to pay reparation .